SEO writing is all about quality content – for readers and algorithms

 Prune roses, rose pruning and pruning roses.
 As we chose rose pruning, we can use the other two in the text to avoid repetition.

 Keywords are vital tools for SEO writers.
-But overuse can result in search engines ignoring your article completely.
-Never keyword stuff your posts.
+But overuse can result in search engines ignoring your article completely due to keyword stuffing.
+Never overuse a keyword in your posts.

 Once you have finished writing your article, it is time to add the finishing technical touches.